Hidden Star in Four Seasons

 Touhou Tenkuushou ~ Hidden Star in Four Seasons (東方天空璋 〜 Hidden Star in Four Seasons.) is the 16th game in the Touhou Project series.
 It was announced on the developer ZUN's blog on April 20, 2017.
 A playable demo was released on May 7, 2017, at Reitaisai 14, and the full version was released at Comiket 92 on August 11, 2017.
 The game was released on Steam worldwide on November 17, 2017, becoming the first game in the series to be available on the platform.

 Gameplay

-Hidden Star in Four Seasons is a vertically scrolling shoot 'em up game, in which the player is always facing upwards, and is required to maneuver around enemy projectiles, shooting enemies that appear from the top of the screen, and fighting bosses that appear twice in each stage.
+Hidden Star in Four Seasons is a vertically scrolling shoot 'em up game wherein an upward-facing player maneuvers around enemy projectiles and shoots projectiles at enemies and, though twice each stage, bosses which appear at the top of the screen.

 Hidden Star in Four Seasons has a unique mechanic known as the Season Gauge.
-This gauge is filled by collecting season items, which appear when the player’s bullets connect with an enemy, or when the player grazes a bullet shot by an enemy.
-When the season gauge is filled, a miniature orbital that shoots smaller projectiles appears behind the player, and the gauge empties; it can be refilled, with each filled gauge adding another orbital, up to a maximum of six.
-The effect and appearance of these orbitals differs depending on the “sub-season”, which is chosen at the beginning of the game, which include:
+This gauge is filled by collecting season items, which appear when the player’s bullets connect with an enemy or when the player grazes an enemy bullet.
+When the season gauge is filled, a miniature orbital appears behind the player shooting smaller projectiles, and goes back to zero.
+The gauge can be refilled for a maximum of six orbitals.
+The projectiles shot and appearance of these orbitals differs depending on the “sub-season” chosen at the game’s beginning, which include: